Malaysia - Data Protection Overview

 Apart from inspections and audits, as noted above, the PDP has been taking enforcement actions against non-compliance, and it is expected that the PDP will continue to increase efforts in respect of such enforcement actions.

-As part of an ongoing review of the PDPA, the Commissioner has issued Public Consultation Paper No. 01/2020 – Review of Personal Data Protection Act 2010 ('PC01/2020') dated 14 February 2020 to seek the views and comments of the public on 22 issues set out in PC01/2020.
-Some of the issues for which feedback is sought include extension of obligations to data processors, data portability, appointment of DPO, reporting of data breaches, and providing the right to commence civil litigation against data users.
+As part of an ongoing review of the PDPA, the Commissioner has issued Public Consultation Paper No. 01/2020 – Review of Personal Data Protection Act 2010 dated 14 February 2020 to seek the views and comments of the public on 22 issues.
+Some of the issues for which feedback is sought include extension of obligations to data processors, data portability, the appointment of DPO, the reporting of data breaches, and providing a right to commence civil litigation against data users.